RichardJECooke/richardjecooke.github.io/source/_posts/2014-10-how-to-upload-a-file-to-an-azure-storage-account.md

 layout: post
 title: How to upload a file to an Azure storage account
 tags:
+   - azure
+  - 'c#'
-  - Azure
+  - coding
 categories:
-  - Azure
-  - 'C#'
-  - coding
-  - uncategorized
 date: 2014-10-15 08:31:29
 ---